rsdefever/resp_library/README.rst

 Currently, installation from source is the only option.
 We recommend creating a conda environment to manage the depenedencies.
 Some dependencies are only available via ``pip``.
-Note that it is important to do an editable installation if you plan on adding to the RESP library.
+Note that it is important to do an editable installation from your fork of the repository if you plan on adding to the RESP library.

 .. code-block:: bash